4rcstick/4RCADE_5TICK/README.md

 <img width="1328" height="641" alt="github03" src="https://github.com/user-attachments/assets/a3ab8a79-6e06-4ef7-831d-49569787ff9c" />
 <br><br>

 _It is recommended that users with large ROM collections manually sort them into subfolders.
 4RCADE 5TICK can currently only auto-sort roms located in the root roms folder into a generic "Games" folder, which is still searchable with the search box.
-Auto-sorting into folders (via catver.ini) is planned for a later release._
+Auto-sorting into virtual folders (via catver.ini) is planned for a later release._

 ## Installation